 The city of Mwanza and Wuerzburg have partnered to implement development activities in Mwanza.
 TAREA participates in the partnership as a renewable energy association operating in the city of Mwanza.
 TAREA implements the activity of replacing kerosene lanterns for fishing with solar lanterns.
 Fishing on Lake Victoria using kerosene lanterns has negative impacts as kerosene spills into the water.
 TAREA plans to scale up the activity through mainstreaming the use of solar for drying fish and promotion of tree planting.

 SOLAR FINANCE 4 ALL

-The project goal is to improve access to solar and photovoltaic technologies and their quality, in the rural communities in Malinyi and Kilombero districts, in Tanzania, by investing on innovative processes, already successfully tested in the country.
-The project aims at creating a sustainable method to have access to renewable technologies, and namely solar photovoltaic: the availability of good solar technologies in rural area will be developed by the communities themselves, through savings and loans groups and distribution channels in local shops, and through local technicians.
+The project goal is to improve access to solar and photovoltaic technologies and their quality, in the rural communities in Malinyi and Kilombero districts, in Tanzania, by investing in innovative processes, already successfully tested in the country.
+The project aims at creating a sustainable method to have access to renewable technologies, and namely solar photovoltaic: the availability of good solar technologies in the rural area will be developed by the communities themselves, through savings and loans groups and distribution channels in local shops, and through local technicians.
 The process includes the following steps:

 1) Awareness on functioning and benefits of solar compared to other sources of energy (wood, charcoal, kerosene, petrol, etc.);

 2) Availability in rural areas of good quality products coming from Dar Es Salaam;

 3) Installation and maintenance competencies made available within the project area;

 4) Good access to financial resources to purchase renewable energy products through savings and loans informal and semi-formal systems that already exist; and

 5) Creation of a rotating fund with a long term perspective that will be continuously regenerated and will be placed at a National Tanzanian Association, surviving at the end of the project.